 - Do not pass if signs or pavement markings prohibit passing.
-If you see any vehicles, pedestrians, bridges, curves, hills, intersections, or railroad crossings just ahead, do not pass; WAIT. - Do not try to pass more than one vehicle at a time on a two-lane road. - Do not follow another vehicle that is passing a car in front of you. - DO NOT pass a school bus with flashing red lights, unless there is a physical barrier or separate roadway between your motorcycle and the bus.
+If you see any vehicles, pedestrians, bridges, curves, hills, intersections, or railroad crossings just ahead, do not pass; WAIT. - Do not try to pass more than one vehicle at a time on a two-lane road. - Do not follow another vehicle that is passing a car in front of you. - It is not legal to exceed the speed limit when passing. - DO NOT pass a school bus with flashing red lights, unless there is a physical barrier or separate roadway between your motorcycle and the bus.